HackSouth/hacksouth.github.io/_posts/2021-01-25-SARS-and-the-Flash.md

 ### What does this mean for your tax return?

 On 25 January 2021, SARS introduced a new SARS WEB BROWSER to assist with the migration from Adobe Flash Player to the HTML5 platform.
-Whilst they not entirely there yet, the browser has come at a much-needed time for Taxpayers.
+Whilst they are not entirely there yet with a suitable and secure solution, the browser has come at a much-needed time for Taxpayers.
 Over the past few weeks Taxpayers have been very frustrated with eFiling as they were not able to access many forms due to the end of Adobe Flash Player on 31 December 2020.
 Though it was announced that Adobe Flash Player would end by 31 December 2020, some browsers still continued to support in into the new year.
 Taxpayers were able to continue with their filing obligations until 12 January 2021, when Adobe Flash came to a complete standstill.
 Whilst SARS started with the migration process towards the end of 2020, there seemed to be some hiccups along the way.
-Whilst not ideal they released a temporary workaround to assist Taxpayer with their filing obligations.
-With month end looming they have been working tirelessly to find a more suitable solution.
+Whilst not ideal they released a temporary workaround to assist Taxpayers with their filing obligations.
+With month-end looming they have been working tirelessly to find a more suitable solution.

 The new browser is compatible with Microsoft Windows devices.
 After numerous testing SARS has also confirmed that they are satisfied that it meets the necessary security requirements.
 All forms that have not yet been migrated can now be accessed via the new browser.